nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_pm_integration.rst

 In |NCS|, the application can configure the size of the memory area dedicated to the Modem library through the integration layer.
 The integration layer provides a set of Kconfig options that help the application reserve the required amount of memory for the Modem library by integrating with another |NCS| component, the :ref:`partition_manager`.

-The RAM area that the Modem library shares with the nRF9160 modem core is divided into the following four regions:
+The RAM area that the Modem library shares with the nRF91 Series modem core is divided into the following four regions:

 * Control
 * RX